The restaurant industry is, in many ways, a numbers game—more customers mean more sales and more sales lead to higher profits.

-Use great photos of your food to entice potential diners with Instagram ads - learn more from our guide to Instagram marketing.
+Use high-quality food photos to entice potential diners with Instagram ads.
+Learn more from our guide to Instagram marketing.

-Google Ads can help your restaurant appear higher on search engine results pages - especially when competition is tough for your area.
-Going after words like "burrito" or "pizza" and setting strict geographical rules so that your results only appear to those in your local area help your ads perform better.
-Check out how to start using Google Ads here.
+Google Ads can help your restaurant appear higher on search engine results pages, especially when competition is tough in your area.
+Going after words like "burrito" or "pizza" and setting strict geographical rules so that your results appear only to those in your local area can help your ads perform better.

-Despite early speculation, TikTok is not a trend.
-It's a full-fledged social media staple used by one billion people each month.
+TikTok is a full-fledged social media staple used by one billion people each month.
 That's a hard stat for restaurant owners to ignore, especially with food content blowing up on the platform.
 That's why major brands like McDonald's have hopped on the bandwagon.

 TikTok can be used to showcase food challenges, highlight staff, promote menu items, and more in a minute or less.
-The visuals are key here—and if your restaurant has spectacular-looking food, it's a missed opportunity to not be promoting it on TikTok.
+The visuals are key here—and if your restaurant has spectacular-looking food, not promoting it on TikTok is a missed opportunity.